Usman228811/app-purchase-kit/README.md

 // Trigger purchase
 PurchaseKit.oneTimePurchaseHelper.purchaseProduct(activity)

-// You can check if the app is purchased using PurchaseKit. val isPurchased = PurchaseKit.preference.isAppPurchased
+// You can check if any purchased is done using PurchaseKit. val isPurchased = PurchaseKit.preference.isAppPurchased

+// You can check if the oneTime/LifeTime purhchased is done using PurchaseKit. val isLifeTimePurchased = PurchaseKit.preference.isLifeTimePurchased
 ```

 ---